The Honorable Constance A. Morella

 The Honorable Constance A. Morella describes designing campaign materials.

-The Honorable Constance A. Morella describes one of her campaign buttons.
+The Honorable Constance A. Morella describes the personal element of her campaign buttons.

 "I Wasn't Supposed to Win"